(This is an unofficial Go FAQ. The official one is here.)

 This allows for easy declaration of related constants.

-function to check whether or not a channel is closed?
+closed function to check whether or not a channel is closed?

 The reason is that the usefulness of such function would be very limited, while the potential for misuse is high.
 The return result of a call to such function may be not able to reflect the latest status of the input channel argument.
 So, it is not a good idea to make decisions relying on the return result.